kebtes/text-editor/README.md

     - **New Document Creation**: Start with a blank document to create new files from scratch.
     - **Text Editing**: Basic features like typing, deleting, and formatting text are available to the user.

-## Additional Functionalities Currently Under Implementations
+## Additional Functionalities Currently Under Implementation
 - **Search and Replace**
 - **More File Saving Formats**
 - **Multiple File Handling**